hmigneron/ImgLoader/README.md

 #ImgLoader.js

-A simple way to pre-load images and get progress notification.
+A simple way to preload images and get progress notification.

 ImgLoader can load images from <img> tags, from CSS properties (through background-image) or simply images sent as parameters.